 - This mask can be done once a month as a brightening and firming pack.

 - As with any time you are using an exfoliant, either store-bought or homemade, you will want to be sure you use an appropriate SPF for sun protection afterward.
 This is because your skin will be more susceptible to sunburn and sun damage directly following an exfoliating treatment.
-Contact with citric acids, such as lemon juice, may make the skin more sensitive to burns when exposed to sunlight and dark hyperpigmentation.
+Contact with citric acids, such as lemon juice, may make the skin more sensitive to burns upon exposure to sunlight and may cause rashes and dark hyperpigmentation.
 So cover up!
-You won’t want to undo all that work of revealing fresh, glowing skin by sitting in the sun unprotected.
-Sunscreen with a SPF of 30 or above and sun protective clothing are ways to protect your skin from not only sunburns, but cosmetically displeasing sun spots.
+You don’t want to undo all that work of revealing fresh, glowing skin by being in the sun unprotected.
+Sunscreen with an SPF of 30 or above and sun-protective clothing are ways to protect your skin from not only sunburns but cosmetically displeasing sun spots.